serodriguez68/learning-spring-data-jpa/README.md

 - The Spring Data project aims to provide a familiar and consistent data access API while still retaining the special traits of the underlying data store.
-- Spring Data is an umbrella of multiple project.
+- Spring Data is an umbrella of multiple projects.
   - Some address the common features of all data access code.
     - `Spring Data Commons` is the core project for all other Spring Data projects.
 It is data source agnostic.